Our Appointment System

 We are an accredited training practice which means that we have trainees at different stages of their medical career with us on regular placements.

-This can include medical students, foundation year doctors (first 2 years of post-qualification) and GP registrars (doctors undertaking higher training to become general practitioners, generally in their final year of training).
+This can include medical students, foundation year doctors (first 2 years post-qualification) and GP registrars (doctors undertaking higher training to become general practitioners, often in their final year of training before qualifying as a GP).

 You may see one of our trainees who all work under the direct supervision of the doctors here.